karthik-siru/Vannila-JS-projects/README.md

  ###  Menu - list

-   This contains a menu list of food items and some buttons to select the required items (like breakfast , lunch .) .
-There are some
+   This contains a menu list of food items and some buttons to select the required items (like breakfast , lunch ) .

-   social media icons ( ofc , with no links attached ) , you can toggle them , to pull them out .
-It is not responsive . and also note that ,
+   There are some social media icons ( ofc , with no links attached ) , you can toggle on them to pull them out .
+It is not responsive .

-   there is no relation b/w images and names and descriptions ;)
+   And also note that , there is no relation b/w images and names and descriptions ;)

    [files](https://github.com/karthik-siru/Vannila-JS-projects/tree/main/menu_list) <br>
    [Website-Link]()<br>